codesulting/federal-firearms-licensees/README.md

 ### To Do
 * Geocode each licensee using the `Premise` address attributes
-* Export the geocoded results as GeoJSON
+* Export the geocoded results as GeoJSON for visualization

 ### Data
 * Source: [Listing of Federal Firearms Licensees](http://www.atf.gov/content/firearms/firearms-industry/listing-FFLs)